tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 Most people have been using Haskell for a long time.
 This is encouraging because it means learning and using Haskell is worth it to those people.
-However the relative lack of new users is not great.
+However, the relative lack of new users is not great.
 For next year's survey, I will be splitting the "more than a year" choice into more discrete choices.

 <h2 name="question-7"><a href="#question-7">7</a>: How frequently do you use Haskell?</h2>